 Equipment and daily activities at construction job sites can expose workers to high levels of noise.
-Sound levels on the chart below are listed in decibels (dBA) – the larger the number, the higher the volume or decibel level.
-How loud the noise is (volume), how long the noise lasts, and how close you are to the noise are all important in determining the hazard.
+Sound levels on the chart below are listed in decibels (dBA); the larger the number, the higher the volume or decibel level.
+How loud the noise is (volume), how long the noise lasts, and how close you are to the noise are all important factors in determining the severity of the noise hazard.

-The table below takes a look at the sound levels of common equipment and tools on a construction site.
+The table below shows the sound levels of common equipment and tools on a construction site.

 |Equipment or Tool||Noise Level May Exceed (decibels)|

 |Source: University of Washington Department of Environmental & Occupational Health Service-July 2005.|